On the combination of graph data for assessing thin-file borrowers' creditworthiness: Data Description

 \section{Data Description}

-The data used in this paper encompases several datasets provided by a large Latin American bank; some datasets contain information from their customers, while others concern the entire population of the country.
+The data used in this paper encompasses several datasets provided by a large Latin American bank.
+Some datasets contain information from their customers, while others concern the entire population of the country.

-\subsection{Ethical and privacy protection Considerations}
+\subsection{Ethical and Privacy Protection Considerations}

-The datasets contain anonymized information and do not compromise the identity of any customer or its personal information in any way.
-The datasets share an anonymized customer's id allowing us to merge multiple sources.
-Regarding the value, importance, and sensitivity of the data, we have applied multiple actions to ensure their security, integrity, and confidentiality.
+The datasets contain anonymized information and do not compromise the identity of any customer or their personal information in any way.
+The datasets share an anonymized customer's ID allowing us to merge multiple sources.
+Regarding the value, importance, and sensitivity of the data, we have applied multiple actions to ensure its security, integrity, and confidentiality.
 Customer identifiers and any personal data were removed before starting the analysis, and there is no possibility that this investigation can leak any personal private information.
-Also, any final data produced as a result of this research do not compromise customers' privacy.
+In addition, any final data produced as a result of this research does not compromise customers' privacy.